RapidAPI/DevRel-Stack-Data/guides/posts/geocoding/post.md

 ### Integrating the API

-In similar fashion, you can use the other endpoint for reverse geocoding.
-For easy integration, [RapidAPI Hub](https://RapidAPI.com/hub?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel) automatically generates snippets in multiple languages and options for example, JavaScript with Axios.
-You can use the snippet to easily integrate the API in your application, and you will be good to go.
+In a similar fashion, you can use the other endpoint for reverse geocoding.
+For easy integration, [RapidAPI Hub](https://RapidAPI.com/hub?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel) automatically generates snippets in multiple languages and options, for example, JavaScript with Axios.
+You can use the snippet to integrate the API into your application, and you will be good to go.

 ## Wrap Up

-If your application relies on location-realted data, geocoding is an important part of its function.
+If your application relies on location-related data, geocoding is an integral part of its function.
 We hope that this guide helped you understand the full particulars of geocoding.